Q:

 Does acetone have the function of disinfection and sterilization?
 What is its mechanism?

-In modern society, disinfection and sterilization has become an indispensable part of daily life and industrial production.
-With the progress of science and technology, more and more chemical substances are studied and used in the field of disinfection and sterilization.
-As a common organic compound, acetone has gradually become the focus of research because of its stable chemical properties and easy synthesis.
-Does acetone have the function of disinfection and sterilization?
+In modern society, disinfection and sterilization has have become an indispensable part of daily life and manufacturing production.
+With the progress of science and methodology, greater and greater chemical substances are studied and applied in the field of disinfection and sterilization.
+As a common organic compound, acetone has gradually have become the focus of research due to its stable chemical characteristics and easy synthesis.
+And Does acetone have the function of disinfection and sterilization?
 What is its mechanism?
-This article will analyze in detail from multiple angles.
+This article will examine in detail from multiple angles.
+First

-Acetone, the chemical formula of Cover Hno, is a colorless, flammable liquid with a special odor.
-It can be mixed with water in any ratio at room temperature, but is insoluble in organic solvents.
-Acetone has a boiling point of 56.2 ° C. and can be volatilized at room temperature, so it has a certain volatility.
-Acetone is widely used in industry in the fields of solvents, detergents and cosmetics.
+Acetone, the molecular formula of Cover Hno, is a clear, flammable fluid with a special odor.
+And it's able to be mixed with aquatic environments in any ratio at room temperature, however is insoluble in organic solvents.
+In my experience, Acetone has a boiling point of

 2. acetone disinfection sterilization theory

-Whether acetone has the function of disinfection and sterilization should be analyzed from its chemical properties.
-As a polar solvent, acetone has certain surfactant properties.
-Surfactants can disrupt the integrity of the cell membrane, leading to cell death.
-Acetone also has a certain degree of oxidation, which can chemically react with certain biological molecules and interfere with its normal function.
-These properties provide a theoretical basis for the application of acetone in the field of disinfection and sterilization.
+Whether acetone has the function of disinfection and sterilization should be analyzed from its chemical characteristics.
+Specifically As a polar solvent-based products, acetone has certain surfactant characteristics.
+Surfactants is able to disrupt the integrity of the cell membrane, leading to cell death.
+Acetone also has a certain degree of oxidation, which is able to chemically react with certain biological molecules and interfere with its healthy function.
+These characteristics provide a theoretical basis to the consumption of acetone in the field of disinfection and sterilization.
+And

 3. acetone action mechanism